 Does the UK import flour?

 UK mills can produce enough flour to meet domestic requirements, but some flour is imported (approximately 1% of sales), often for provenance.
-France (around 20,000 tonnes per year) is the country of origin for the biggest proportion of flour imports.
+France (around 15,000 tonnes per year) and Italy (around 20,000 tonnes per year) are the countries of origin accounting for the largest proportion of flour imports.